up close view of soundproofing foam

 How We Test Sound Absorbers and Sound Blockers

-Interested in a behind the scenes tour of our testing process?
-Choose one of the “How We Test” options below to learn how we evaluate the Noise Reduction Coefficient of sound absorbing wall panels using a fully enclosed room, a speaker and a microphone; learn why it’s important that we test our sound blocker products at a variety of frequencies; and learn the role a tapping machine plays in making sure floor sound blockers adequately stop the transfer of impact sounds through ceilings.
+Interested in the sound testing processes?
+Choose one of the “How We Test” options below to learn how we evaluate the Noise Reduction Coefficient of sound-absorption material using a fully enclosed room, a speaker, and a microphone; learn why it is important that we test our products at a variety of frequencies; and learn the role a tapping machine plays in measuring impact sounds through ceilings.
 (Plus more!)

 Contact Us